UofM >

 Whether you have to take the placement test will depend on the

-college or school you're transferring into.
-Many transfer
+college or school you're transferring from, and what mathematics

 students are required to take the placement test.